MISP/misp-website/content/blog/MISP.2.4.165.released.md

 banner: /img/blog/workflow.png
 ---

-We are pleased to announce the immediate availability of [MISP v2.4.165](https://github.com/MISP/MISP/releases/tag/v2.4.164) with many improvements in workflows but also performance improvements.
+We are pleased to announce the immediate availability of [MISP v2.4.165](https://github.com/MISP/MISP/releases/tag/v2.4.165) with many improvements to the workflow subsystem along with various performance improvements.

 # Improvements